-Going forward, all our new projects will come with More services as standard.
-Clients will simply customise which features they want and enjoy the experience they provide.
+will come with More services as standard.
+Clients will simply

+Hi.Building

 The integration of the Hi.Building app into our services has helped us add another dimension to everyday office life and wellbeing.

 Now we can provide contactless journeys from entrance to desk across many of our sites.
 With a wave of their phone, users can access buildings, parking lots, common areas and lifts.
 The app is linked to other services too, such as our concierge, free bike and e-scooter hire, news, yoga classes and special offers.